Neapolitan campaigns of Louis the Great: Preliminaries

-The war
+War

 In November 1347, Louis set out for Naples with some 1,000 soldiers (Hungarians and Germans), mostly mercenaries.
-When he reached the border of Joanna’s kingdom, he had 2,000 Hungarian knights, 2,000 mercenary heavy cavalry, 2,000 Cuman horse archers, and 6,000 mercenary heavy infantry.
+When he reached the border of Joanna's kingdom, he had 2,000 Hungarian knights, 2,000 mercenary heavy cavalry, 2,000 Cuman horse archers, and 6,000 mercenary heavy infantry.
 He successfully avoided conflict in northern Italy, and his army was well-paid and disciplined.
 King Louis forbade plundering, and all supplies were bought from locals and paid for with gold.
 The Hungarian king marched across the land, announcing he was not going to fight any Italian cities or states, and thus was welcomed by most of them.
 Joanna in the meantime had married her cousin Louis of Taranto and had signed a peace with Naples' traditional enemy, the Kingdom of Sicily.
 The army of Naples, 2,700 knights and 5,000 infantrymen, was led by Louis of Taranto.
 At Foligno a papal legate asked Louis to renounce his enterprise, as the assassins had already been punished, and also in consideration of Naples' status as a papal fief.
 He did not relent, however, and before the end of the year he crossed the Neapolitan border without meeting any resistance.

 On January 11, 1348, in the Battle of Capua he defeated the army of Louis of Taranto.
 Four days later the queen returned to Provence, while her husband followed soon afterwards.
 All the kingdom's barons swore loyalty to the new ruler as he marched to Naples from Benevento.
 While visiting Aversa, where his brother had been murdered, Louis had Charles of Durazzo assassinated in revenge by his condottiero Malatesta Ungaro and others.
 Once in Naples, Louis released most of his mercenaries and their commander, Werner von Urslingen.

 Here, Louis and his men were struck by the arrival of the Black Death.
 He therefore decided to leave the Kingdom of Naples.
 The Neapolitans, who had quickly grown unhappy with the severe Hungarian rule, called back Joan, who paid for her return expedition (including the services of Urslingen's mercenaries) by selling her rights on Avignon to the popes.
 She landed near Naples and easily captured it, but the Hungarian commander Ulrich von Wolfurt commanded a strong resistance in Apulia.

 When Urslingen deserted back to the Hungarians, she asked the Pope for help.
 The latter sent a legate who, after offering a great sum to Urslingen and the Wolfurt brothers, brokered a truce.
 Joanna and Louis would leave the Kingdom to await a new trial on Andrew's assassination, to be held in Avignon.
 The verdict was Joanna's acquittal from any charge in January 1352, and a peace treaty was signed with Hungary on March 23, 1352.